John G. Webster: Honors and awards

-Webster is currently professor emeritus in the College of Engineering at the University of Wisconsin–Madison.
+Webster was currently professor emeritus in the College of Engineering at the University of Wisconsin–Madison.
 He last taught Biomedical Engineering 310: Introduction to Bioinstrumentation during spring 2015.

 He first proposed the idea of electrical impedance tomography as a medical imaging technique in a publication in 1978.

-In his spare time, Webster works with undergraduate biomedical engineering design teams at the University of Wisconsin-Madison, including ongoing projects with impedance cardiography and atrial fibrillation.
+In his spare time, Webster worked with undergraduate biomedical engineering design teams at the University of Wisconsin-Madison, including ongoing projects with impedance cardiography and atrial fibrillation.